 To be fair, the actual politics behind all of this are incredibly awkward at times, and exist largely to make a point.
 The Plan is firmly a conservative creation, whereas the good guy here, PRISM's creator, is on the record as being liberal.
 Likewise, factoring in a totalitarian take-over by a cult that won't be relevant for another couple of decades is the kind of thing that would get a "Bullshit!" from Foundation's Hari Seldon, unless he was busily establishing it somewhere just in case.

-You don't have to agree with the speed or nature of how reality tumbles though, simply because the damage is kept much more personal.
-PRISM is a sentient computer rather than an impassive observer, and the collapse of civilisation is seen not as a wide-scale thing like in Deus Ex, but in the increasing degradation of his specific life and the small town he calls home.
-There's a real sense of impending doom every time a new time period opens up, because you know it's going to be even worse - from a quiet small town with promise to a weed and rat infested dystopia full of crazy tribals whose don't even shout a warning before grabbing Perry and burning him alive for the hell of it.
+You don't have to agree with the speed or nature of how reality tumbles though, because the damage is kept much more personal.
+PRISM is a sentient computer rather than an impassive observer, and the collapse of civilisation is seen not as a wide-scale thing like in Deus Ex, but via the increasing degradation of his specific life and the small town he calls home.
+There's a real sense of impending doom every time a new time period opens up, because you know it's going to be even worse—from a quiet small town with promise to a weed-and-rat-infested dystopia full of crazy tribals whose don't even shout a warning before grabbing Perry and burning him alive for the hell of it.

-PRISM's family does a good job at establishing an emotional core though, as well as showing off elements like the way that Perry and his wife's Jill have a son whose sleeping area is cut out of the living room due to a lack of space, or that Jill's art changes to be much more depressive as the world goes to hell.
-Again though, it's not overnight.
-An early timeframe for instance features the two quite happy, with Jill painting and welcoming Perry back home with a kiss.
-Then, out of nowhere, half a dozen Border Security Force officers storm in with rifles, leaving Jill in tears, and with just a nod towards civility with a "Sorry for the inconvenience.
+PRISM's family does a good job establishing an emotional core, as well as showing off elements like the way Perry and his wife Jill have a son whose sleeping area is cut out of the living room due to a lack of space, or that Jill's art changes to be much more depressing as the world goes to hell.
+Again, it's not overnight.
+An early timeframe features the two quite happy, with Jill painting and welcoming Perry back home with a kiss.
+Then, out of nowhere, half a dozen Border Security Force officers storm in with rifles, leaving Jill in tears, with just a nod towards civility: "Sorry for the inconvenience.
 We're only doing it for your own protection."